david-bouyssie/xml4s/README.md

 * the Scala.js Compiler
 * the Scala Native Compiler (based on LLVM)

-While the Scala.js and Scala Native platforms provide support for a good subset of the Java APIs, XML support is not yet a implemented.
+While the Scala.js and Scala Native platforms provide support for a good subset of the Java APIs, XML support is not yet implemented.

 XML4S is an attempt to fill this gap, and thus to provide XML related Java APIs (a.k.a.
 JAXP) to the JS and Native platforms.